noahelec/RC4-Cracking-Circuit/README.md

 3. Set the secret key using the slider switches.
 4. Use the In-System Memory Content Editor to observe the decrypted message.

-## Bonus Task: Multi-Core Cracking

-Implement multiple decryption cores to search different portions of the keyspace simultaneously for faster cracking.

 ## Acknowledgments